cosmicrafts/cosmicrafts.com/src/assets/markdown/en/executive-summary.md

 3. **Sustainable Tokenomics**:
 The Spiral token is the engine of this franchise.
 It's designed for utility, from in-game purchases to governance power.
 And with built-in deflationary mechanisms, we're focused on a sustainable economy and long-term value, not short-term gains.
    - **Real Utility**: Use Spiral for purchases, upgrades, and governance decisions.
 It’s the backbone of the entire franchise.
    - **Deflationary Mechanisms**: We don’t mint more tokens.
-Instead, transaction fees burn Spiral, reducing supply and increasing value over time.
+Instead, transaction fees burn Spiral, reducing supply and increasing demand over time.

 ---